gracetian6/quant/data-sci/pred-model.md

 Example: predicting how much a house is predicted to sell ($100k - $200k)
 Statistic: RMSE

+**Regularization makes things regular or acceptable.
+In ML, it regularizes or shrinks coefficients towards 0.
+It discourages learning a more complex or flexible model to prevent overfitting.**

 ### Ridge (L2) Regression (squared penalty)
-Improves predictions made form new data (reduce variance) by making predictions less sensitive to the Training Data.
+Improves predictions made from new data (reduce variance) by making predictions less sensitive to the Training Data.

 Ridge regression finds a new line that doesn't fit the training data as well as least squares by introducing a small amount of bias through penaly into how the new line is fit to the data.
 In return for small amount of bias, we get a